 The New Zealand Certificate in Construction Trade Skills (Level 3) with a focus on carpentry, aims to arm you with the basic carpentry skills so you are work-ready.

 This programme will give you the skills and knowledge you need so you can enter the workforce ready to embark on an apprenticeship.
-It has a strong vocational focus, so you'll gain lots of basic skills about timber-framed construction, including tools and machinery, and developing practical skills through building re-locatable sheds and houses.
+It has a strong vocational focus, so you'll gain lots of basic skills about timber-framed construction, including tools and machinery, and developing practical skills.
 Get hands-on experience at our purpose built trades campus building a prefabricated timber sleepout and even a two bedroom home.
 You will also learn about the building industry, and the role of contractors and sub-contractors.
 This is a full-time study programme to achieve 120 credits, and you can continue with your apprenticeship training to achieve the Level 3 qualification.

 What will I learn?